marchatton/thss/README.md

-thss
+thesis
 ====

-version control for my thesis
+Here are the contents of my thesis done whilst studying at Stellenbosch University